jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 I used to aim to be concise.
 In doing so, some thing might start to seem a bit commanding or something.
 But I did do my best then to make the text clear.
 Maybe this is not such a bad thing and maybe I was not doing that badly at it after all.
 Maybe just adding some wiggle words is enough, so that I might form an intermediate writing style.
 Perhaps that might be concise, strong, but leaving room for other options.

-I would like to feel comfortable writing again.
-I would like to not do it 'wrong' like before, if that was even wrong.
+I might like to feel comfortable writing again.
+I might like to not do it 'wrong' like before, if that was even wrong.

 #### 2020-05-31 Done Wiggle Word Difficulty